Ankr-network/ankr-docs/pages/advanced-api/query-methods.md

 ### Response

 Returns all transactions' metadata for the hash specified in request body parameters.

-#### Parameters

-See the response parameters' data model in [Swagger](https://sanjose.api.ankrscan.io/docs/#/default/ankr_getTransactionsByHash).

 ### Code Examples